SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 AFTERNOON

-Surface wind increases to WSW to WNW at 4 - 8 mph.
+Transport wind increases to WSW to NW at 6 - 10 mph.

 EVENING

-Transport wind shifts to NW to NNW and increases to 10 - 16 mph.
+Transport wind shifts to NW to N at 6 - 10 mph.

-Surface wind WNW to NNW at 5 - 9 mph.
+Surface wind shifts to WNW to NNW at 5 - 9 mph.

 OUTLOOK:

-In the north mixing height below 1000 ft early rising to 3200 to 4200 ft by late morning rising above 5000 ft during the afternoon.
-In the south mixing height below 1000 ft early rising to 1600 to 2600 ft by late morning rising to 4000 to 5000 ft during the afternoon.
-Transport wind WNW to NNW at 6 - 10 mph during the morning becoming WNW to NNW at 10 - 18 mph during the afternoon.
+Mixing height below 1000 ft early rising to 2800 to 3800 ft by late morning rising to 3600 to 4600 ft during the afternoon.
+Transport wind WNW to NNW at 4 - 8 mph during the morning becoming WNW to NNW at 9 - 15 mph during the afternoon.
 Surface wind WNW to NNW at 4 - 8 mph.

 3. BURNING INSTRUCTIONS FOR ALL ZONES IN THE WESTERN OREGON AREA